Qatar Foundation: Education and research

-A program known as the Qatar Science Leadership Program was initiated in 2008 in order to help develop aspiring applied science students.
-In 2014, the program's first PhD scholar graduated from university.
 The majority of the universities on Qatar Foundation's campus run their own research programs, often collaborating with QF's own applied research bodies.
-In addition to the university programs, QF has formed international partnerships, including with the Royal Society and the James Baker Institute for Public Policy at Rice University.
+QF has partnerships with the Royal Society and the James Baker Institute for Public Policy at Rice University.

 Stars of Science, a reality TV show was launched in 2009 in order to discover "young Arab innovators".
-The show features Arab innovators who compete to transform ideas into marketable products.
-A cash prize of $1 million is awarded to the winner.